hmrc/vat-service-guide/source/documentation/set-up.html.md

     * sign up

   * help build awareness about what MTD means for businesses and agents
-  * signpost the route for customer support, including how software developers vendors can contact our HMRC teams
+  * signpost the route for business or agent support, including how software developers vendors can contact our HMRC teams
   * manage users' concerns if not eligible yet, or there's no legal requirement for them yet
   * help us manage the messages businesses and agents need to know over coming months and years - who is eligible, why signing up early might help you, when this will become mandatory and so on